Chrissy Teigen Has Hilarious Response To Stormy Daniels’ Lawyer Seeking Proof Of Giuliani’s Adult Movie Habits

 — Michael Avenatti (@MichaelAvenatti) June 9, 2018

-Whatever Giuliani was hoping to achieve with his comments, at the least it’s made people fired up in discussions about whether porn stars ought to be respected or not for their profession.
+Whatever Giuliani was hoping to achieve with his comments, at the least it’s made people fired up in discussions about whether adult film stars ought to be respected or not based on their profession.

-Daniels’ legal battles with President Trump has been ongoing for months.
+Daniels’ legal battles with President Trump have been ongoing for months.
 The most recent update is that her original lawyer, Keith Davidson, is countersuing Daniels for defamation, reported NBC News.
 Davidson’s lawsuit comes after Daniels sued Davidson and Cohen for working together, and Daniels and Avenatti are also claiming that Cohen recorded conversations without consent.